niranjchandrasekaran/PyPath/README.md

-# PyPath

-### Program to calculate the most probable pathway connecting two equilibrium states of a biomolecule

 Given the PDB structures of two equilibrium states of a protein, the program computes the most probable path (minimum Onsager-Machlup action path).
 PyPath uses a Anisotropic Network Model based energy function to describe the biomolecular systems.
 PyPath is extremely fast and can be used to quickly determine the dynamics of protein